 Current DOC Members

-Lisa Bogardus currently serves as the Assistant Executive Secretary for the Seattle Building Trades.
+Lisa Bogardus (DOC Vice Chair) currently serves as the Assistant Executive Secretary for the Seattle Building Trades Labor Council.
 She also serves as an executive board member for the Puget Sound Labor Agency, and as a member of the Move Seattle Levy Oversight Committee.
-She has also served as the vice chair of the King County Economic Opportunity and Empowerment Advisory Board and as a board member for the Puget Sound Labor Agency.
+She has also served as the vice chair of the King County Economic Opportunity and Empowerment Advisory Board and participated on Mayor Durkin’s Affordable Middle Income Advisory Committee.
 Lisa previously worked for the Port of Seattle as Project Labor Agreement Manager.
-She worked with various Port of Seattle partners including: Office of Social Responsibility, Contract Procurement Office, Project Management Group, and Engineering.
+She worked with various Port of Seattle partners including Office of Social Responsibility, Contract Procurement Office, Project Management Group, and Engineering.
 Ms. Bogardus has also worked a practicing attorney in the State of Washington.
 She holds a J.D. degree from University of Oregon Law School: J.D. and a B.A. from State University of New York at Stony Brook.

-Lyle Quasim was involved in civil rights activism as a student at the University of Illinois at Urbana-Champaign where he worked as a community organizer in his home neighborhood, the West Side of Chicago, as a community organizer.
+Lyle Quasim has been actively involved in civil rights activism since being a student at the University of Illinois at Urbana-Champaign where he worked as a community organizer in his home neighborhood, the West Side of Chicago.
 After leaving the university, he joined the Air Force and served as an Air Force medic in Vietnam.
-After being discharged, Mr. Quasim began working in health services and social service policy for the state, federal, and county governments with the hope of bringing more attention to disparities caused by race, class, and gender.
-Mr. Quasim has co-chaired since its inception, a group of black community leaders in Tacoma that in 1970 became known as the Black Collective.
+After his service, Mr. Quasim began working in health services and on social service policy for the state, federal, and county governments with the hope of bringing more attention to disparities caused by race, class, and gender.
+Mr. Quasim has co-chaired since its inception, a group of African American community leaders in Tacoma that in 1970 became known as The Black Collective.

-Judy Yu is an accomplished management professional with well-documented success developing and implementing internal and external communications programs, and executing event management and logistics.
-She has worked as President of AsiaNet Marketing Resources, as Director of Communications at Shoreline Community College and most recently as a Manager of the Race for the Cure, Puget Sound.
-Ms. Yu has served on Central Washington University’s Board for 12 years, and is also a board member of Friends of Youth, Sister Schools, the Asian Management Business Association, the Magnolia Soccer Club and the Denise Louie Education Center where she was honored with The Denise Louie Education Center Dream Award in 2019 in recognition of her community activism.
+Judy Yu is a public relations and communications consultant with well-documented success developing and implementing internal and external communications programs.
+She is President and owner of Tagging Along Communications, LLC.
+She has worked as President of AsiaNet Marketing Resources, as Director of Communications at Shoreline Community College and as a Manager of the Race for the Cure, Puget Sound.
+Ms. Yu has served on Central Washington University’s Board for 12 years and is a board member of Sister Schools, the Asian Management Business Association, the Magnolia Soccer Club and the Denise Louie Education Center where she was honored with The Denise Louie Education Center Dream Award in 2019 in recognition of her community activism.
 She is a graduate of the Purdue University Krannert School of Management.